jhajek/Linux-text-book-part-1/files/Labs/Chapter-03/lab-chapter-03.md

 * Network Based Install
   * openSUSE Leap
-  * Debian 12.x
+  * Debian 12.x Bookworm

-* Installing Guest Additions in each VirtualMachine
+* Installing Guest Additions in each virtual machine
   * Following the instructions in section 3.9.5, install the VirtualBox Guest Additions Package in the below listed Operating systems, placing a screenshot directly below each bullet point
     * To show the successful install of the guest additions, maximize the screen and take the screenshot showing the installed guest additions.
 These are the example before and after maximized images:
     * ![Before Guest Additions](images/Chapter-03/guest-additions-install/before-guest-additions.png "Before Guest Additions Install")
     * ![After Guest Additions](images/Chapter-03/guest-additions-install/after-guest-additions.png "After Guest Additions Install")
   * Ubuntu Desktop
   * Fedora Desktop
-  * Debian
+  * Debian Desktop
   * Pop!_OS
-  * Ubuntu Server
+  * Manjaro Desktop

   ## Deliverable